pepap/sotio-NatComm-2023/README.md

 The R scripts used to generate the figures can be found in the individual folders.

-Other scripts are ordered and labeled by the analysis.
+Other scripts are ordered and labeled by the propriate step of the analysis.

 Data used in our analysis are also provided :
 + annotations and target regions